Nathn/AREA/docs/Add an action.md

 This guide outlines the steps to add a new action to a [service](./Add%20a%20service.md) in the AREA project.
 Follow these instructions to seamlessly integrate your new action into the existing ecosystem.

-> This guide assumes that you already have a working project and a properly configured service.
+> This guide assumes that you already have a working project, a properly configured service and at least one working [reaction](./Add%20a%20reaction.md) to test your action with.

 ## Prerequisites